Shares fall sharply on Wall Street; Dow Jones sinks 3.1%

 Merchants have become increasingly confident that the Federal Reserve will be forced to reduce interest rates to protect the economy, and soon.
 Goldman said the current lack of Federal Reserve action amounts to a tightening of rates compared to other nations and their actions to compensate for the impact of the coronavirus.

 Investors now widely expect the Fed to reduce interest rates by half a point at its meeting that ends on March 18.
-According to CME data, expectations of a half-point cut jumped from 47% just before the Fed's statement was published.
-100% shortly after.
+According to data from the Fedwatch tool of the Chicago Mercantile Exchange, expectations of a half-point cut jumped from 47% just before the Fed's statement was released at 60% at the close of trading.

+The latest losses have eliminated the earnings of the S,amp;P 500 since October.
+The benchmark continues to rise 6.1% in the last 12 months, not including dividends.
+Its weekly loss of 11.5% was the largest since a fall of 18.2% in the week ending October 10, 2008.

-The massive sale of a week in the market follows months of uncertainty about the spread of the virus, which hit China in December and closed large areas of that nation in January.
+The massive sale follows months of uncertainty about the spread of the virus, which hit China in December and closed large areas of that nation in January.
 China remains the most affected country and has the majority of 83,000 cases worldwide and related deaths.

 Uncertainty became fear when the virus began to jump to places outside the epicenter and faded containment hopes.

 Cruise operators have also been greatly affected, and the shares sank 30% or more as infections on board increased.
-But companies had a much better day on Friday, and some on Wall Street believed that the mass sale had been exaggerated.

-Royal Caribbean Cruises Ltd. shares rose 2.3%, while Norwegian Cruise Line Holdings gained 4.5%.
-Carnival Corp. shares rose 2.7%.
+But those companies were having a much better day on Friday, and some on Wall Street believed that the settlement had been exaggerated.
+Royal Caribbean Cruises shares rose 4.4%, while Norwegian Cruise Line Holdings gained 7.3%.
+Carnival shares rose 5.1%.

 A major concern of investors is that the stock market crash could have a psychological effect on consumers, making them reluctant to spend money and go to crowded places like stores, restaurants and cinemas.